 This post is also available in: Svenska

-Children who are wheezing, have labored breathing or difficulty breathing, are a large and important group of children at the children’s emergency room.
+Children who are wheezing, have labored breathing or difficulty breathing, are a large and important group at the children’s emergency room.
 Many have asthma, others have croup.
 Some have pneumonia, others are just congested.
 Learn how to recognize and what to do when your child experiences breathing problems.
 Don’t forget to watch the YouTube videos as guidance.
 It’s very helpful!

 As a rule, children who have difficulty breathing need help from health care professionals.
 At least if it’s the first time they have experienced this.

 How do I know that the child has difficulty breathing?

 - Undress the upper body of the child